 As we earn and spend through our living style, we usually maintain a balance between them to avoid any unrest in our financial life.
 However, sometimes we fall into a situation where we face a lack of financial support when it is needed immediately.
 Here the overdrawing from our accounts comes as a blessing for us.
 Suppose you are about to receive your salary the next day, but you need extra cash to buy something immediately.
 That is where financial institutions like NetSpend comes with helpful feature like overdraft protection.
-So why not activate it today to face the immediate situation.
+So why not activate overdraft protection today to face the immediate situation.
 Yes, knowing the amount and limits of the amount you can overdraw to calculate your expenses with a balance is wise.

 I don’t think the limits would be a problem when it comes to overdrawing.
 The federal regulations set the boundaries, so obeying them is essential.
-This article is to acknowledge you about how much you can overdraft from your NetSpend account.
+This article is to acknowledge you about how much you can overdraft from your NetSpend card account.
 So, read further.

 Before starting the NetSpend overdraft protection service, you should know some limitations.
 NetSpend gives customers a $10 buffer.
 It means overdraft protection applies when the balance goes below $10.01.
 NetSpend charges $15 per overdraft, with a maximum of three overdraft protection fees per calendar month.
 Let’s talk about the overdraft limit with NetSpend all-access.
 NetSpend doesn’t say anything about an overdraft limit with all access.
 It has been speculated that NetSpend won’t let you overdraw more than $200 at a time.